 Just like the last camp, which WBN reported first at the time, Joshua was rumored to have been hurt significantly when trading blows with a sparring partner.

 If you feel like adding some spice to an already exciting fight, you may want to place a bet on part 2 of the Joshua vs Ruiz saga.
 Should that be the case, there is plenty of new betting sites that offer great odds and live streaming for what can potentially be a defining match in Joshua’s career.

-During training for the June 1st meeting, WBN revealed it was Joey Dawejko who dropped AJ as he was put through his paces for an American debut.
+During training for the June 1st meeting, WBN revealed – and according to RealFootball365, it was Joey Dawejko who dropped AJ as he was put through his paces for an American debut.

 Dawejko was then silent when asked to confirm the rumors, only adding more fuel to the fire.

 This time around, but without a name for confirmation, Joshua was again rocked in the run-up to facing Mexico’s first heavyweight king.

 Albon Pervizaj, Tom Little, Derek Chisora, Andrew Tabiti and Timothy Moten have all spent time inside the ropes with Joshua since the summer.

 Anyone of those could be responsible for the incident, which comes despite further news stories of Joshua being dominant.